chris-townsend/PP4-Kitchen_Tales/README.md

 #### Imagery

-The imagery used throughout the site is intended to inspire users to cook, and all the static images are sourced from either [Pexels](https://www.pexels.com/) or [unsplash](https://unsplash.com/), which are both royalty-free.
+The imagery used throughout the site is intended to inspire users to cook, and all the static images are sourced from either [Pexels](https://www.pexels.com/) or [Unsplash](https://unsplash.com/), which are both royalty-free.
 A list of images used is available in the credits section.
 At the time of writing, the images within the database have been sourced from [BBC Goodfood](https://www.bbcgoodfood.com/).

 ***

 #### Typography

-When selecting typefaces for the site, I aimed to choose fonts that evoke a relaxing and elegant theme, for easy reading and to complement the overall feel and style of the site.
+When selecting typefaces for the site, I aimed to choose fonts that evoke a relaxing and elegant theme, for easy reading and complement the overall feel and style of the site.
 One of the fonts used on the homepage, "Italiana," has a cursive style that adds elegance and sophistication to the site, while still being easy to read.
 Both fonts are from Google fonts, which can be imported from their API and provide wide coverage to maintain consistent styling across various devices.
 A backup font, "Sans Serif," was also selected in case the primary font is not imported correctly.

 **Headings:** *'Karla'*